senthilv83/eb1a-ai-it-professional-self-petition/README.md

 ## 📦 EB1A Self-Petition & Filing Bundle for AI/DS/ML Professionals

-Based on my approved EB1A journey, I created a **complete self-petition toolkit** to help AI professionals evaluate readiness, organize evidence, and move forward confidently.
+Based on my approved EB1A journey, I created a **complete self-petition toolkit** to help AI professionals evaluate readiness, organize evidence, and proceed confidently.

 ### ✅ What’s Included
 - My sanitized actual EB1A petition filled with USCIS